Drenwor/idleheroes_simulator/README.md

 ## Known Bugs

+These bugs have been reported and tested to be wrong in the current version (V0.1):
+* Event Heroic Scroll Profit do not include the event rewards.
+This will be fixed with the addition of different stages in the event (see ToDo)

 ## ToDo

 Internal features:
 * Change Priviledge/Normal cards nomenclature
 * Include more tavern strategies
 * Improve VIP separation
+* Add different possible stages in event fulfillment
 * Count shards/branches in tavern balance
 * Battle simulator
 * Adding Machine Learning to the algorithms

 External features:
+* Add Doxygen for easy reading
 * Launch webpage
 * Add dashboard/graphical interface